riscv-europe/summit-website/site.src/pages/twg-meetings.md

 membership](https://riscv.org/membership) is required.

 The groups that will meet on Monday 5th afternoon are listed below.
-A detailled schedule, with actual time and room number, will be published in a few weeks.
+A detailled schedule, with actual time and room number for each meeting, will be published in a few weeks.

 ### Security Horizontal Committee (Security HC)